Fish and Wildlife Agency Websites Analyzed

 Assessment Webinar

-Assessment sponsors are hosting a webinar on Thursday, October 3, 2024, at 1 p.m.
-ET to provide information about individual agency reports and how to use them.
-Register for the webinar here.
+Assessment sponsors hosted a webinar in early October 2024 to provide information about individual agency reports and how to use them.
+Watch a recording of the webinar here.

 The Digital Experience Assessment was made possible by a Multistate Conservation Grant (F24AP00313) from the U.S. Fish & Wildlife Service and the Association of Fish and Wildlife Agencies.